HandongHCI/WonsupLee/README.md

 With my interdisciplinary perspectives in design, engineering, and technologies, I’ve broadly studied on industrial design and ergonomics topics including new product development, user-centered design, UI/UX design, HCI, service development, sustainable design, biomechanics, digital ergonomics, medical/healthcare engineering, and system development.
 Over the years, through my active participation in more than 45 research projects, I've gained academic achievements including 30+ peer-reviewed journal papers, 80+ converence proceedings, 6 patents, 2 goverment research grants, 3 academic awards, and so on.

-My major research area that I've actively worked for the last decade is digital human modeling and engineering design methods using 3D/4D scans.
+As shown in the publication list below, my major research area that I've actively worked for the last decade is digital human modeling and engineering design methods using 3D/4D scans.
 My current research and teaching in HGU cover a broad range of Human Factors and Ergonomics, Human-Computer Interaction, and Human-Centered Product/Service Development.

 ### Education & Professional Career